Lev1ty/m3/README.md

 - Determine fixed IP address to send data from companion to be localhost
 - Use mapping between MAC address and user account to identify each device

+### June 13, 2019

+- Use adaptive frequency to sample according to spatial dimensions instead of temporal dimension
+  - Sample more frequently during large variations and less frequently during small variations

 ## Development Notes

 ### June 8, 2019